cavalab/srbench/docs/CompetitionGuide2023.md

 **Important (2):** all of the repositories will be made public after the competition ends.

-# Come chat with us!
+# Come chat with us!!

 If you want to ask any question, provide some feedback or simply chit-chat, join us at the Discord server: https://discord.gg/Dahqh3Chwy